Skip to main content

 Hetton, Bank Newton/Coniston Cold and Malham

-Day 1 – Leaving the yard we set off for up the old green lane known as Mastiles Lane, crossing on to Hetton Common, and go down Hetton Green Lane to our lunch stop – the celebrated Angel Inn.
-After lunch we pass Winterburn reservoir and make our way to Friars Head and on to Eshton, after a brisk canter up the Pennine Way bridlepath known locally as ‘Eshton Gallops’ we drop down to Aire Bridge, and either through Bell Busk and on to the Coniston Estate where you will stay at the much-awarded Coniston Hotel, in an amazing setting with guests being given full use of their newly built spa with two different restaurants to choose from.
+Day 1 – Leaving the yard we set off up the old green lane known as Mastiles Lane, crossing on to Hetton Common, and go down Hetton Green Lane to our lunch stop – the celebrated Angel Inn.
+After lunch we pass Winterburn reservoir and make our way to Friars Head and on to Eshton, after a brisk canter up the Pennine Way bridlepath known locally as ‘Eshton Gallops’ we drop down to Aire Bridge, and either through Bell Busk and on to the Coniston Estate where the horses will enjoy the hospitality of the Coniston Hotel if you are making this a two day ride.
+You have the option to be booked in for an outstanding afternoon tea at the Hotel if you wish, before returning to the stables.

-Day 2 – The homeward route takes us through the Coniston Estate, into Bell Busk, and on through the village of Airton, where you may see some of the finest Zwartbles sheep in the country, and from here to Malham, with the route taken here often via Gordale Scar and Janet’s Foss or sometimes returning via Mastiles Lane with all its ancient history.
+Day 2 – The homeward route takes us through the Coniston Estate, into Bell Busk, still showing evidence of the mill work that made it a thriving village in the 1800’s, and on through the village of Airton, which had a large Quaker community in the 1600’s, and from here to Malham, with the route taken here often via Gordale Scar and Janet’s Foss or sometimes returning via Mastiles Lane with all its ancient history.